skullydazed/portfolio/index.md

 title: About Me
 ---

 I have worked on Internet technology for two decades now.
-Helping to build one of the first SSL-VPN's, scale the infrastructure of a preeminent enterprise cloud storage company, and building infrastructure tools at the world's leading professional social media company are just a few of the things I've done over my career.
+These are some of the highlights of my career:

+* Helped to build one of the first SSL-VPN's at SafeWeb
+* Scaled the infrastructure of Box.com
+* Built infrastructure tools at LinkedIn

 Now I'm looking for my next play.
-Maybe it will be at your organization!
+Could it be at your organization?

-## What Have You Date Lately?
+## What Have You Done Recently?

 For the last 5 years I have been running my own company- [Clueboard](clueboard.md).
 I learned a lot, both about business and myself, and you can read more about that on my [Clueboard](clueboard.md) page.

 More relevant to my talents as a programmer, for the last 5 years I've been one of two Principals for [QMK Firmware](https://qmk.fm/).
-(We use the title of Director within QMK.)
-During my time as Director QMK Firmware become the most popular keyboard firmware, supporting more than 1500 keyboard models.
+(We use the title of Director.)
+During my time as Director QMK Firmware has grown into the most popular keyboard firmware, supporting more than 1500 keyboard models.
 Decisions I made, projects I led, and software I wrote were critical to that success.
 Here are a few of my accomplishments over the last 5 years:

 * Participated daily in managing and growing a community that is now thousands strong
 * Implemented a Code of Conduct that has helped our community remain wholesome and helpful